Nightmare Honeymoon

 Nightmare Honeymoon is a 1974 American crime-thriller film directed by Elliot Silverstein, starring Dack Rambo and Rebecca Dianna Smith.

 Plot

-Newlyweds David and Jill Webb (Dack Rambo and Rebecca Dianna Smith) want nothing more than to consummate their marriage in New Orleans.
+Newlyweds David and Jill Webb want nothing more than to consummate their marriage in New Orleans.
 But on their way to “The Big Easy,” they witness a murder.
-When the sadistic killer (John Beck) realizes he's been caught in the act, he knocks David unconscious and rapes Jill.
+When the sadistic killer realizes he's been caught in the act, he knocks David unconscious and rapes Jill.
 Eventually, David learns the story of his wife's assault and sets out on a relentless vendetta to find the rapist and his partner and bring them to justice.